AARP Eye Center

 How to activate your EIP card

-Call 800-240-8100 (TTY: 800-241-9100).
+You will get a new EIP card for the latest stimulus round; if you got an EIP card for the previous stimulus, the IRS won’t refill it.
+Call 800-240-8100 (TTY: 800-241-9100) to activate your new card.
 You’ll need to provide your name, address and Social Security number.
 You will also be asked to create a four-digit personal identification number (PIN) required for ATM transactions and automated assistance and to hear your balance.
 For security, don’t use personal information as your PIN.
-For cards with more than one name, only the primary cardholder (listed first on the card) may activate the card.
+For cards with more than one name, only the primary cardholder (listed first) may activate the card.
 There is no charge to activate the card.